 External beam radiation is a painless procedure, which usually takes 5 to 15 minutes.
 The number of treatments needed will vary for each person, the location of the cancer, and according to the technology used.
 In some cases, treatment may be daily and last for several weeks.
 Depending on the location of the tumor and the number of treatments, some patients may experience a condition that is similar to a sunburn on the surface of their skin, which is treated using topical medications.
 Radiation therapists prepare each patient for treatment, making sure they are comfortable and in the correct treatment position.

 Newer treatment innovations have fostered more concentrated forms of radiation delivery, which results in fewer doses, or a single dose, instead of receiving many treatments over several weeks.
 Radiation can also be used to shrink a tumor before it is removed surgically, which reduces the amount of normal tissue that needs to be removed near the tumor.
 When cancer has spread, radiation therapy can also be combined with chemotherapy.

-Treatment Planning and Simulation
+Radiation Treatment Planning and Simulation